tomas-stefano/infinity_test/Readme.markdown

 ### Simple Domain Specific Language for Configuration file

-If you don't set all the time the rubies that you want you can write some code that infinity_test understand.
+If you don't set all the time the rubies that you want, test framework that you want, notifications that you want, you can write some code that infinity_test understand.

 So create the global file or project file called:

       ~/.infinity_test or .infinity_test

-<b>Note:</b> The project file will override the configuration of global file if have the same options!.

-      # ~/.infinity_test or .infinity_test

       infinity_test do

           notifications :growl do
-		  show_images :sucess => :default, :failure => :default # :sucess => 'Path/To/My/Image.png', :failure => 'Path/To/My/Other/Image.png'
+		    show_images :mode => :mario_bros
           end

           use :rubies => %w(1.9.1 jruby 1.9.2 ree), :test_framework => :rspec, :cucumber => true

           before_run do
             clear :terminal
           end

           after_run do
             puts 'Finished!'
           end

       end

-* The notification receives a block with contain that images that you want dysplay.

-*  The rubies options accept any ruby that you have installed via RVM.

-<b>Obs.: If you use rspec and cucumber make sure that you have Rspec and Cucumber installed for each :rubies option.</b>

-*  The options for test_framework in the #use method are:

-   * Rspec  - :rspec
-   * Test::Unit - :test_unit

-* If you want cucumber just add `:cucumber => true` to #use method.

-* The #before_run method run before all tests.

-* The #after_run method run after all tests.
+<b>If you want to customize and understand the .infinity_test file, <a href='http://github.com/tomas-stefano/infinity_test/wiki/Customize-Infinity-Test'>read this page</a> </b>

 ## You Like it the Idea?